Below Market Rate Downpayment Assistance Loan Program (BMR DALP)

 Training for Participating Lenders

-Instructions for completing the Needs Assessment Worksheet are in the BMR DALP Announcement.
+Instructions for filling out the Needs Assessment Worksheet can be found in the BMR DALP Announcement

 Mortgage Loan Officers (MLO) or mortgage brokers who would like to become participating lenders for MOHCD's homeownership programs, including BMR DALP, City Second, DALP, MCC and TND must complete the required training and pay the required fee.
 Each individual MLO or mortgage broker must complete the training every year.